LeoCeb/LeoCeb/README.md

 - 👋 Hi, I’m Leonardo Ceballos
 - 👀 I’m interested in data and the power of it
-- 🌱 I’m currently learning to be a Data Analyst at CodeAcademyBerlin (May-Oct 2023)
+- 🌱 I’m currently learning to be a Data/Busines Analyst at CodeAcademyBerlin (May-Oct 2023)
 - 📫 How to reach me: leogceballos@gmail.com

 <!---